What we know about the young missionaries and religious leader killed in Haiti

 Missions in Haiti’s website says its goal is “to see the Gospel of Christ make a difference in the lives of Haiti’s young people.”

-Davy Lloyd's parents, David and Alicia Lloyd of Oklahoma, started the organization in 2000 with the aim of focusing on the children of Haiti.
-David and Alicia Lloyd are full-time missionaries in Haiti.
+Davy Lloyd's parents, David and Alicia Lloyd, of Oklahoma, started the organization in 2000 seeking to focus on the children of Haiti.
+David and Alicia Lloyd are full-time missionaries in the country.

 “Although the entire nation is steeped in poverty, the children suffer the worst,” they wrote on the website.
 “Thousands are malnourished, uneducated, and headed for hopeless lives apart from Christ.”

-Hannah Cornett, Davy’s sister, told The Associated Press that they grew up in Haiti.
-Davy Lloyd went to the U.S. to attend a Bible college and married Natalie in June 2022.
+Hannah Cornett, Davy’s sister, told AP that they grew up in Haiti.
+Davy went to the U.S. to attend a Bible college and married Natalie in June 2022.
 After the wedding, the couple wasted little time moving to Haiti to do humanitarian work.

-Cornett said Montis, a Haitian, had worked at Missions in Haiti for 20 years.
+Cornett said Montis, a Haitian, worked at Missions in Haiti for 20 years.

-The organization's efforts include House of Compassion, which provides housing for 36 children — 18 boys and 18 girls, the website said.
+The organization's efforts include House of Compassion, which provides housing for 36 children — 18 boys and 18 girls, its website says.
 “All are destined to stay at House of Compassion until they have finished school and are ready to be on their own.”

-Good Hope Boys’ Home provides a home for 22 boys, the website said.
-The organization also built a church, a bakery and a school with more than 240 students, the website said.
+Good Hope Boys’ Home provides a home for 22 boys, according to the website.
+The organization also built a church, a bakery and a school with more than 240 students.

 THE ATTACK